 - Canine influenza

-If you have questions about internal medicine for your pet, call Midway Animal Hospital.
-We’ll be happy to get the answers you need and set up an appointment.
+If you have questions about internal medicine for your pet such as pet dental services, call Midway Animal Hospital.
+We’ll be happy to get the answers you need and set up an appointment or read our pet blog.
+We also have pet boarding, pet grooming and emergency vet services.